GYROTONIC® and GYROKINESIS® Movement In the Golden Years

 Cina: Will you share some stories about your clients who are practicing these methods during their “golden years” of movement?

-Cina: O.k., so how do you both feel about coming to these courses and participating with so many young trainers?
+Cina: How do you both feel about coming to these courses and participating with so many young trainers?

-Virgina: I think it’s great!
+Virginia: I think it’s great!
 I’m seeing the younger ones, what they are doing, and it makes me want to go there, too.
-It’s the dancer thing, when you’re in the draft you just gotta do it.
+It’s the dancer thing.
+When you’re in the draft, you just gotta do it.
 It’s motivating.